falcontologist/cu-cspb2270-2025-final_project/README.md

 Based on the theory of Construction Grammar, a **Constructicon** is a comprehensive lexicon of constructions that a speaker learns, remembers, and uses to generate and understand language.
 Every construction in this inventory is a conventionally learned pairing of a linguistic **form** and an associated **meaning**.
 In this case, we are focusing on the set of constructions that relate **causes** and **effects** in natural language.

 The primary goal of this project is to develop a high-precision, deterministic, annotation system to identify and extract these causal constructions from text with a human in the loop.
-A manual annotation option enables users to pinpoint causal links that might have been missed and add new constructions to the inventory.
+A manual annotation option allows users to pinpoint causal links that might have been missed and add new constructions to the inventory.
 The resulting annotations can then be transformed into a graph, or used as training data for machine learning pipelines.
 As a case study, we are using accident reports from the National Transportation Safety Bureau, as they are rich with causal links.

 ## Prerequisites